physicsmattersmcgill/physicsmattersmcgill/pages/mpop.md

 The “McGill Physics Olympiad Program (MPOP)” is a student-run initiative which aims to prepare high school and CEGEP students in the Montreal area for prestigious competitions such as the: Sir Isaac Newton (SIN) exam, Canadian Association of Physicists (CAP) exam, Canadian Physics Olympiad (CPO), and the International Physics Olympiad (IPhO).
 # How does it Work?
 Training sessions will be held approximately once a week and last around two to three hours.
 Sessions will cover special topics in physics found in Olympiads and problem solving strategies.
 For homework, participants will be assigned challenge homework problems, some of which will be taken up in the next lecture; solving the problems is ultimately the responsibility of the student.

 # Who should sign-up?
-The type of person who should sign-up for this program are high-school or CEGEP students passionate about physics, love to solve puzzles and would like to perform well in these competitions.
+The type of person who should sign-up for this program is a high-school or CEGEP student who is passionate about physics, loves to solve puzzles and would like to perform well in these competitions.
 Although these sessions are given in English, the Olympiads can be written in either French or English.
-In fact, we support female and underrepresented individuals to sign-up!
+We encourage individuals who are female and/or from underrepresented groups to sign-up!

-It would also be advantageous if students have self-studied various topics in physics and calculus.
+It would also be advantageous if participating students have self-studied various topics in physics and calculus, but this is not required.
 It may also be useful to note that good performance in physics Olympiads is well recognized by universities around the world.

 # How to join?
 Start by filling out this [registration form](https://goo.gl/forms/ESjLoWbYVNMlABM12).
 You will be contacted shortly after you have submitted the form.
 Note that if demand is too high, there may be a selection process.
 # How much does it cost?